 GQ has an array of daily briefing booklet sent by Donald Rumsfeld to George W. Bush on the Iraq war and the war on terror that featured Biblical sayings.
 This is the reading prepared for a president who called the war on terror a “crusade.”
 Such Biblical inspirational sayings as “Behold, the eye of the … Continue reading Onward Christian Soldier: Donald Rumsfeld Reportedly Sent Briefing Booklets on Iraq War to Bush Containing Inspirational Biblical Sayings

 -Submitted by David Drumm (Nal), Guest Blogger John Brennan, Assistant to the President for Homeland Security and Counterterrorism, gave a speech at Harvard Law School entitled “Strengthening our Security by Adhering to our Values and Laws.”
 According to Marty Lederman, “it is the most comprehensive single statement of the Obama Administration’s policies and practices with … Continue reading Brennan And The War On Terror

 Submitted by Lawrence Rafferty, (rafflaw), Guest Blogger After a few recent discussions about Free Speech in earlier threads, I came across another example of how limited our Free Speech really is.
-At a recent speech by Secretary of State Hillary Clinton, a former CIA employee, Ray McGovern, attempted to protest her speech about … Continue reading Is Free Speech Really Free?’
+At a recent speech by Secretary of State Hillary Clinton, a former CIA employee, Ray McGovern, attempted to protest her speech about … Continue reading Is Free Speech Really Free?

 Submitted by Lawrence Rafferty, (rafflaw), Guest Blogger You may have missed this story in the corporate media.
 It is an issue that is near and dear to my heart.
-It seems that a Federal Judge has dismissed a case brought by Jose Padilla and others against Donald Rumsfeld and other Bush administration officials, for a … Continue reading Judge Disallows Padilla Torture Suit Because He Was Tortured?’
+It seems that a Federal Judge has dismissed a case brought by Jose Padilla and others against Donald Rumsfeld and other Bush administration officials, for a … Continue reading Judge Disallows Padilla Torture Suit Because He Was Tortured?

 ABC has a truly bizarre and disturbing story.
 Brian Ross reports that a military contractor has encoded hidden New Testament Bible passages on high-powered rifle sites.
 The contractor is Trijicon, which apparently confirmed the practice.

 In this new book, Speechless: Tales of a White House Survivor, Matt Latimer has an interesting insight into the presidency of George W. Bush.
 When author J.K.
 Rowling was proposed as a recipient for the Presidential Medal of Freedom, Bush nixed the idea because Rowling’s Harry Potter series “encouraged witchcraft.”
 While many of us may … Continue reading Muggle Rebellion: Bush White House Blocked Award to J.K.
 Rowling Due To Her Connection to Witchcraft